Scramble on for new fuel routes after Colonial Pipeline hack

-There is no gasoline shortage, but if the pipeline shutdown continues past the weekend, it could create broader fuel disruptions.
+There is no gasoline shortage, according to government officials and energy analysts, but if the pipeline shutdown continues past the weekend, it could create broader fuel disruptions.

 The Colonial Pipeline, which delivers about 45% of what is consumed on the East Coast, was hit on Friday with a cyberattack by hackers who lock up computer systems and demand a ransom to release them.
 The attack raised concerns, once again, about the vulnerability of the nation’s critical infrastructure.

+Cooper declared a state of emergency Monday, initiating fuel waivers that make it easier to transport fuel into the state.

+Georgians were also getting squeezed, with 17.5% of stations there out of gas, according to Gasbuddy.com.
+In Virginia, 17% of stations were out, and in South Carolina, 16% had no fuel.

-A large part of the pipeline resumed operations manually late Monday, and Colonial anticipates restarting most of its operations by the end of the week, U.S. Energy Secretary Jennifer Granholm said.
+A large part of the pipeline resumed operations manually late Monday, and Colonial anticipates restarting most of its operations by the end of the week, U.S. Energy Secretary Jennifer Granholm said Tuesday.

 However, the disruption is taking place at the time of year when Americans begin to become more mobile, especially as the nation emerges from the pandemic.